 Before you go digging up your yard, you need to draw a plan, including all outbuildings and features of your landscape to get a better idea where all the high and low spots are located.
 You want to make sure the water is traveling away from your house and your neighbor’s house.

-This simple technique involves adding soil around the foundation of your house to make a slope, so water runs away from the house and not towards it.
+This simple technique involves adding soil around the foundation of your house to make a slope, so water runs away from the house and not toward it.
 Before you start digging it’s important to know where all the pipes and lines feeding into your home are located.

 Add a Drainpipe